 Texas is known for its low cost of living; that’s why people and businesses are coming here in droves from other states.
 This is great news, but it’s also putting stress on our already eroding housing affordability.
 Good housing is about supplying a community’s citizens with the tools they need to do their work; it’s the building block upon which all work and pursuits in life are based.
 Unfortunately, today, we cannot honestly tell you that everyone in Bryan and College Station has the tools they need to prosper.
 We’ve been helping families since 1989 and, with the help of generous donors and the most giving community known as Aggieland, we’ve built almost 300 homes and keep pace with much larger Habitat for Humanity affiliates.

-Having said this, we must admit that can’t solve the problem of affordable housing with donations alone; it will require a concerted effort of government at all levels and non-profit and for-profit housing providers to effectively make this vital tool of housing available to our citizens.
+Having said this, we must admit that we can’t solve the problem of affordable housing with donations alone; it will require a concerted effort of government at all levels and non-profit and for-profit housing providers to effectively make this vital tool of housing available to our citizens.
 Government funding programs for affordable housing help, but there are other ways government can help to improve affordability for these hardworking families.

 Land-use regulations, permitting costs, and mortgage lending compliance all serve as red tape, increase our administration costs, and reduce the number of people we can assist.
 If legislators attach more strings than dollars to a funding source for a project, there are too many people left needing help (so we’ll just have to keep asking for more money).
 Instead, we’re asking our legislators at all levels to consider how their legislation may impact the ability of people to build and buy (or rent) the kind of housing that suits their needs.
 (See this Foundation for Economic Education’s article about land-use.)